-What makes you trust a person.
+What makes you trust another person?
 Is it their handshake?
 The way they look?
 Maybe it is the way you were introduced.
 Chances are you don’t even know what your criteria are for trusting a person, but one thing is for sure – what causes people to trust in one culture could be exactly what causes someone to not trust you in another.

 Trust is obviously an important part of doing business in all countries, but how it manifests itself through behavior can be completely different.
 The shared value (Invisible Culture) is trust.
 The way to establish trust (Visible Culture) varies.
-For the Chinese it is through Guanxi, for the Germans it is through objectivity and timeliness, for U.S. Americans it may be through speed, and through the French it may be through a shared history.
+For the Chinese it is through Guanxi, for the Germans, it is through objectivity and timeliness, for U.S. Americans it may be through speed, and for the French, it may be through a shared history.

 U.S. Americans come from a task-oriented culture – getting right down to business shows professionalism and respect for time.
-By starting with the task they can determine whether or not it makes sense to spend time on socializing.
+By starting with the task they can determine whether or not it makes sense to spend time socializing.
 See figure 2.
-To U.S. Americans business socializing still maintains a certain distance, whereas in some cultures, they won’t know if they can trust you until you have showed your true self.

 Whether it be a new country or a different region within your own country, the first step is to identify your preferred style, the second is to identify the style of your receiving culture and the third is to adapt to the extent that it doesn’t change your own core values.
 If you value getting the job done quickly, then sometimes it is best to slow down – you’ll get there faster.